zentyal/zentyal/docs/en/user/backup.rst

 compromise in one of them leads to a compromise in the other one leaving you without a safe backup copy.

-The given arguments justify a design where the backup server pulls data from the backed up server and not the other way around.
-Access is only possible in this way, keeping the backups secure.
-The purpose of this design is to avoid that an unauthorized access on the main server can reach the backup server.

 Backup configuration with eBox
 ------------------------------

 First of all, we need to decide if we are going to store our backups locally or remotely.
-In case of using the latter we also need to spicify what protocol will be used to connect to the remote server.
+In case of using the latter we also need to specify what protocol will be used to connect to the remote server.

 .. figure:: images/backup/ebox_ebackup_01.png